 The Steps to Measure Training Effectiveness

-According to a survey by Udemy Business on 500 professionals in 2020, it was found that 38% struggle to measure the ROI of their training programs.
+According to a survey by Udemy Business of 500 professionals in 2020, it was found that 38% struggle to measure the ROI of their training programs.

 Conducting complex experiments would be great!
 But doing so requires time and expertise.
-Here’s a much simpler step-by-step process that you can implement along with a few basic tools to help you.
-It can be implemented by small organizations or even by larger ones.
+Here’s a much simpler step-by-step process that you can implement.
+It can be carried out by both small organizations and even larger ones.

 Step 1: Choose What to Measure